SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 I will be writing the odd blog post over the next month commenting on highlights from Perry Mehrling's MOOC on [Money and Banking - online from INET]()

-Today a comment on when Mehrling starts out by alerting his students that he is going to talk about the ECB "as if" it were a private entity, and then only in later lectures talk about money as a creation of the state.
+Today it's a comment on when Mehrling starts out by alerting his students that he is going to talk about the ECB "as if" it were a private entity, and then only in later lectures talk about money as a creation of the state.

 I thought this is completely the wrong emphasis.
 The euro is an MMT system, but very weirdly structured so as to look and function like a private or endogenous currency system.
 But that is one of the veils of money.

-It is easy t make a state currency system (MMMT) look like a private currency.
+It is easy to make a state currency system (MMT) look like a private currency.

 Just listen to all the lunatics who claim the US FED is a private bank!
 They obviously all believe the US dollar is created by the FED and not by Congress.